Saravana1992-java/java-tutorial/1-programming-paradigm/ProgrammingParadigm.md

 - **Examples:** Procedural, Object-Oriented (OOP), Functional, Event-Driven.
 - These are high-level categories of programming models.
+- Although Java is fundamentally rooted in the Object-Oriented Programming paradigm, it's essential to understand the additional paradigms that modern versions of Java increasingly incorporate.

 ## 🆚 Popular Programming Paradigms